MiguelCastillo/azureContainer/README.md

 #### arguments
 - `files` - A string or array of file names to be processed.
 If it is a string, it can be a list of comma separated names.
 E.g.  `file1.txt, file2.txt`.
-- `directory` - A string or array of directory names to be processed.
+- `directories` - A string or array of directory names to be processed.
 If it is a string, it can be a list of comma separated names.
 E.g. `bin, src`.

 #### returns
 Array< {file: filename, fullPath: pathtofile} >